nextgis/docs_toolbox/source/ngw_to_gpkg.rst

-Vector files from Web GIS to GeoPackage
+Vector layers from Web GIS to GeoPackage
 =======================================

 The tool agglomerates all vector layers from the target resource group in Web GIS into one GeoPackage file, available for download.